geoscixyz/em/content/physical_properties/index.rst

  - :math:`\mathbf{b}(t)=\mu(t) \ast \mathbf{h}(t)`
  - :math:`\mathbf{d}(t)=\varepsilon(t) \ast \mathbf{e}(t)`

-The constitutive relations, along with Maxwell's equations,  form a complete set of equations for electromagnetic.
+The constitutive relations, along with Maxwell's equations,  form a complete set of equations for electromagnetics.

 In this section we present basic material regarding the various physical properties.
 For each property we provide:

--laboratory experiment
+- laboratory experiment
--Useful tables
+- Useful tables
--Additional information
+- Additional information
--References
+- References

 **Contents:**